3Samourai/SimplyTranslator/docs/index.md

 ## 🧐 About <a name = "about"></a>
-SimplyTranslator is a Firefox Extensions(Add-on) to Traslate web site.
+SimplyTranslator is a Firefox Extensions(Add-on) to Translate Web site and Text.

 ### Features
 * You can Translate Website and text with Google Translate in one-click